Body Contouring in Baltimore, MD

-Body contouring helps minimize the excess skin and fat that often remains following weight loss.
+Body contouring in Baltimore will help minimize the excess skin and fat that often remains following weight loss.
 The procedure reduces these problem areas, resulting in a smoother and more attractive body contour.

 Undergoing body contouring following significant weight loss is the next step in your goal of achieving a healthier and more aesthetically pleasing body, resulting in an enhanced body image and self-esteem.

 What Is Body Contouring As It Relates To Major Weight Loss?

 The condition of being significantly overweight can cause stress on your health in many ways.
 If you had restricted physical activity because of your weight, you probably also have poor skin and muscle tone, and your skin probably has a stretched appearance.

 The different types of bariatric surgery represent one technique for generating significant weight loss for those who have a clinical diagnosis of obesity.
 After any significant weight loss or weight reduction surgery, the skin often loses elasticity and no longer conforms to the smaller body size.

 This causes the skin to be overly stretched and unsupported, commonly leading to sagging in the following areas:

 - The face, jowls, and neck, resulting in a haggard, sad appearance

 - Upper arms, causing a “bat wing” appearance